natcap/invest.users-guide/source/getting_started.rst

 	- Calibrate your model results before using them for valuation.
 	- Time required: Medium to High.

+11.**Communicating results**
+	- Once you have InVEST results, you'll be creating maps, tables, graphs, etc, depending on what is needed to communicate your results to your audience.
+	- Post-processing may also be done with the results.
+For example, you may show a map of protected areas overlaid on an InVEST result map.
+Or combine multiple ecosystem service maps into a "hotspot" map of greatest combined service provision.
+	- Remember to choose your colors and symbols to be easy to read by a wide audience, intuitive to interpret, and such that they accurately represent the results.
+	- Time required: Low to High, depending on the complexity of project needs.

 Standalone InVEST Tools
 =======================